travier/fedora-coreos-nomad/README.md

     two followers,
   * Three clients (but you can spawn as many as you need for your workload).

-Note that this setup does not currently include Consul and Vault which are recommended in production setups.
+**Note that this setup does not currently include Consul and Vault support which are recommended in production setups.**

 ## How to use

+To generate the private keys and certificates for mTLS, you need [`cfssl`][cfssl] and OpenSSL.
 To generate the Ignition configs, you need `make` and [Butane][butane].

+### Declaring deployment specific variables

 First, we have to specify a few values that are deployment specific and that will be included in configuration files.
 Use the example `secrets.example` file